 When choosing between dropshipping on Amazon or eBay, also consider: selling on eBay successfully requires much more time on keyword and product research.
 But, eBay is more forgiving than Amazon with dropshipping and their dropshipping policy.

-Yes.
-Some sellers make up to $100,000/year in revenue.
-Dropshipping on Shopify has similar profit margins to dropshipping on Amazon… without the 15% Amazon fee.
+On Shopify, some sellers make up to $100,000/year in revenue.
+It has similar profit margins to dropshipping on Amazon… without the 15% Amazon fee.
+Furthermore, if you already have a Shopify store, you can bring your customer base over to Amazon through the Amazon sales channel.

-However on Amazon you can get free organic traffic if there's not as much competition for that product.
-If you're dropshipping on Shopify chances are you need to buy traffic using paid ads which can get expensive.
-And requires a completely different skill-set of knowing how to create great Facebook ads.
+However, on Amazon you can get free organic traffic if there's not as much competition for that product.
+If you're dropshipping on Shopify, chances are you'll need to buy traffic using paid ads.
+This can get expensive, and requires a completely different skill-set of knowing how to create great Facebook ads.

 Is Shopify Dropshipping profitable?
 It can be if you become a great marketer that can create viral ads.

-Despite these tricks, Amazon dropshipping is still bit risky long-term because you're playing in the grey area of Amazon's terms of service.
+Amazon dropshipping is still bit risky long-term because you're playing in the grey area of Amazon's terms of service.
 However, if you're willing to play in the grey zone, there are some easy, fast money opportunities.
+Still, if you're interested in an online business where you'll have the final say, no fees, and a much higher profit margin, local lead generation might be right for you.